z5267282/blog/parser/README.md

 ### Ordered Lists

 These must start with a number and then a `'.'`.
+It is assumed that the lists are correctly enumerated from `[1,n]` for an `n`-sized list.

 ```txt
 1. one